microsoft/semantic-kernel/docs/decisions/00NN-text-search.md

 }
 ```

-All implementations of `ITextSearchService` will support returning the implementation specific search results i.e. whatever the underlying client returns.
+All implementations of `ITextSearch` will support returning the implementation specific search results i.e. whatever the underlying client returns.

 Below is an example where Azure AI Search returns `Azure.Search.Documents.Models.SearchDocument` search results.